 What is the minimum age required for an expedition?

 Based on our experience, Tide Rip has chosen ten (10) years of age as a minimum required to participate in one of our expeditions.
+Our tours are generally 8 1/2 hours long, too long for young children.

 As our excursions are entirely boat-based, that is a two hour commute each way in addition to three to four hours of viewing (which necessitates being both totally silent and absolutely still), it can prove difficult for youngsters to avoid becoming distracted and restless.
 Not only could that jeopardize the chances of seeing a bear, but it could also compromise the experience of our other guests.
 Please respect and appreciate our wishes.